stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - `unit_name` (string)
 - `variant` (string)

 To avoid compatibility issues, I recommend that you use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-Avoid defining environment and variant names that are longer than 7 characters, and other names that are longer than 12 characters.
+Avoid defining environment and variant names that are longer than 7 characters, and unit names that are longer than 12 characters.

 > If you amend a module to not use AWS, ensure that you change the tests.